psifidotos/applet-window-buttons/README.md

 # Install

-You can execute `sh install.sh` in the root directory as long as you have installed the previous mentioned development packages
+You can execute `sh install.sh` in the root directory as long as you have installed the previous mentioned development packages.
+For more details please read [INSTALLATION.md](/INSTALLATION.md)